jackieldesign/CODEWORDS/Week11/readme.md

 I didn't have a visual expectation for this idea when I had first made this prototype, so as I felt a little lost for direction, I decided that I'd make a mockup of what I wanted on illustrator first.

 The idea I settled upon is to pay homage to print, whilst also acknowledging its changing affect in a new digital environment.
 I'm planning on finding out a way to make the image black and white to go with that idea.
 I'm using a typeface called Redaction (https://www.redaction.us/), and the pixelised serif is one that I feel goes well with the theme of my reading, since it's almost like capturing the transition from print to digital.
-This is the
+This is the mockup:

 <img src="Mockup.jpg">

-Mockup I made on Illustrator

-<img src="FirstIteration.jpg">

 First Iteration of my code to build towards my mockup.
-Using a MULTIPLY blending mode for the video, as the GRAY filter made the entire sketch black and white.
+Using the 'DARKEST' blending mode for the video, as the GRAY filter made the entire sketch black and white.
 I thought I could possibly fix this using createGraphics, but for some reason this didn't work either.

-<img src="threshold.jpg">
+<img src="FirstIteration.jpg">

 Trying out the THRESHOLD filter, and I kind of love this as it really reminds me of badly scanned readings.
 But I'm also a huge fan of the yellow page and think it's probably more visually stimulating.

+<img src="threshold.jpg">